-- Erythrodermic psoriasis (also called exfoliative psoriasis) is a rare type of psoriasis, and it can be severe and life threatening.
-Erythrodermic psoriasis usually covers most of the body's surface and is extremely inflammatory, characterized by bright red skin that may appear as a peeling rash, and shedding of scales in sheets.
+- Erythrodermic psoriasis (also called exfoliative psoriasis) is a rare type of psoriasis, and it can be severe and life-threatening.
+Erythrodermic psoriasis usually covers most of the body's surface and is extremely inflammatory, characterized by bright red skin that may appear as a peeling rash and the shedding of scales in sheets.
 These flares (outbreaks) can be accompanied by pain and severe itching.
-In erythrodermic psoriasis the skin barrier is so weak patients are highly susceptible to infection (including cellulitis, which can lead to sepsis, a severe infection) and medical treatment must be sought immediately.
+In erythrodermic psoriasis, the skin barrier is so weak patients are highly susceptible to infection (including cellulitis, which can lead to sepsis, a severe infection) and medical treatment must be sought immediately.

 - Scalp psoriasis, as the name suggests, is when psoriasis forms on the scalp.
 This occurs in about 50% of people with psoriasis.
 It is characterized by redness and skin scaling that may affect the entire scalp, as well as your forehead, hairline, the back of your neck, or behind your ears.
 It can be mild, or severe with thick, crusted sores that are intensely itchy.
 Hair loss may also occur.
 It can be difficult to treat scalp psoriasis because the skin on the scalp is thicker, and hair gets in the way of topical treatments.

 - Psoriatic arthritis affects about one-third of people with psoriasis.
 Psoriatic arthritis is a condition that causes joint pain, stiffness, and swelling.
 Most people develop the skin symptoms of psoriasis first, but about 15% will develop arthritis symptoms first.
 Patients with psoriatic arthritis also tend to have more severe nail symptoms.
-Early diagnosis and treatment of psoriatic arthritis is key to prevent joint damage.
+Early diagnosis and treatment of psoriatic arthritis are key to preventing joint damage.

-Symptoms of psoriasis can be mild to severe, and can be in small, limited areas of the body such as the scalp, knees, elbows, hands and feet, or it can be widespread covering much of the body surface in including the face, arms, and legs.
+Symptoms of psoriasis can be mild to severe and can be in small, limited areas of the body such as the scalp, knees, elbows, hands, and feet, or it can be widespread covering much of the body surface including the face, arms, and legs.
 Psoriasis can come and go, with flares (worsening of the condition) and periods of remission (no symptoms).
 Symptoms can also vary depending on the type of psoriasis you have.

 Common symptoms of psoriasis include: